 Right and left directions

-A person is walking towards you, and after walking for a few meters he takes a right turn.
-Which direction he is moving?
+A person is walking towards you, and after walking for a few meters, he takes a right turn.
+Which direction is he moving?

 Solution: The direction we are facing is always assumed as North.
-Hence, if a person is walking towards us.
-He is walking facing(towards) South.
+Hence, if a person is walking towards us, he is walking facing(towards) South.

 Mr Deepak Mohan walks 5 km towards the south and then turns to the right.
 After walking 3 km he turns to the left and walks 5 km.
 What direction is he facing right now?